Skip to content

 }

 • Note: I did not change any of these codes.
 The only thing I did change was the length of the recording delay(10000); // RECORDING FOR 10 SECONDS in the shutter code as I was trying to get the code to actually take a video instead of shuttering images.
-I decided to not spend too much time trying to get a longer video, though, as I had done enough for the week and was on a time crunch to finish Fab Academy and all of my school work.
+I decided not to spend too much time trying to get a longer video, though, as I had done enough for the week and was on a time crunch to finish Fab Academy and all of my school work.

 Reflection